cardstack/cardstack/packages/cardpay-cli/README.md

-  -t, --trezor          A flag to indicate that trezor should be used for the wallet  [boolean] -m, --mnemonic        Phrase for mnemonic wallet  [string] -e, --ethersMnemonic  Phrase for mnemonic wallet using ethers.js signer  [string] -n, --network         The network to run this script on  [string] [required] [choices: "sokol", "kovan", "xdai", "mainnet"]
+  -t, --trezor          A flag to indicate that trezor should be used for the wallet  [boolean] -m, --mnemonic        Phrase for mnemonic wallet  [string] -e, --ethersMnemonic  Phrase for mnemonic wallet using ethers.js signer  [string] -n, --network         The network to run this script on  [string] [required] [choices: "sokol", "kovan", "gnosis", "xdai", "mainnet"]
 ```

 ## `cardpay bridge await-to-l1 <fromBlock> <txnHash>`